My favourite fonts of 2009

 Who: Alexandra Korolkova; Where: Moscow; Distributor: MyFonts; Interview

 An impressive text debut for Russian type designer Alexandra Korolkova.
-In form, Humanist (or Venetian or early Old Style); in colour, lighter and carrying a more generous x-height, and great for extended texts.
+In form, Humanist (or Venetian or early Old Style); in color, lighter and carrying a more generous x-height, and great for extended texts.
 Quite broad set, and fairly loosely spaced with particularly short ascenders.

 The lowercase roman z is interesting in its reversed stress (something usually reserved for its italic counterpart.); it is unusual, though by no means unique (e.g. see the typeface Eusebius, in Anatomy of a Typeface, p.
 60; and more recently, Xavier Dupré’s Malaga).